-Students enrolled in Learning Support and/or Regents' classes are eligible to receive financial aid until they have attempted 28 semester credit hours.
-If a student is enrolled in Learning Support and/or regents classes after the 28 hours limit, the student must pay for those classes out of pocket.
-All classes will count in the SAP calculation.
+Students enrolled in Learning Support classes are eligible to receive financial aid until they have attempted 30 semester credit hours.
+If a student is enrolled in Learning Support classes after the 30 semester credit hours limit, the student must pay for those classes out of pocket.
+Learning Support classes will count in the SAP calculation